Capitol riot defendant gets probation after rare setback for prosecutors at Oath Keepers trial

-WASHINGTON (AP) — A security operations leader for the far-right Oath Keepers group — whose acquittal of conspiracy charges in the Jan.
+WASHINGTON (AP) — A security operations leader hired by the far-right Oath Keepers group — whose acquittal of conspiracy charges in the Jan.
 6, 2021, Capitol riot marked a rare setback for prosecutors — was sentenced Friday to two years of probation.

 Michael Greene, of Indianapolis, was convicted on a misdemeanor trespassing offense after a trial in March, but cleared of more serious charges after telling jurors on the witness stand that he was not a member and didn’t tell anyone to go into the Capitol.